Roof Snow Guards

-Colorgard by S-5! is the only snow retention system good enough to be warranted for the life of the roof.
-Unlike other snow guards that yellow and fail over time, ColorGard’s unsurpassed holding strength controls snow migration with a perfect color-match that lasts the life of the roof.
+When it comes to roof snow guards, the Colorgard by S-5! is the only snow retention system good enough to be warranted for the life of the roof.
+Unlike other metal roof snow bars and snow slide prevention systems that yellow and fail over time, ColorGard’s unsurpassed holding strength controls snow migration with a perfect color-match that lasts the life of the roof.
+Colorgards provide all of the safety you need while not interrupting the look of your roof.

 ColorGard by S-5! —for a perfect color—match that lasts the life of the roof!
 None of our competitors dare to stand behind the performance of their own products this way.

 Without a roof snow guard, the sudden and unexpected release of snow from the roof can be dramatic, posing a serious threat to property and passers-by.
 ColorGard dramatically reduces the risks associated with rooftop avalanches and maintains the clean colorful appearance of the roof with perfect color and finish matching, which lasts as long as the roof itself!
 ColorGard is the only snow retention system designed and engineered on a site-specific basis; guaranteed to perform, to not damage the roof or finish, and to exactly match the roof color—for the entire life of the roof.

 Today’s premium Kynar 500® and Hylar 5000® (PVDF) paint systems used on metal panels are “coil-coated” and oven-cured.
 This is the only finish application method that can be warranted against color fade for 30 years or longer.
 Nothing can equal it!
 So, why settle for less in a snow retention system?
 While some dyes, powder-coats and air-dried color application methods may initially simulate a perfect match, the color soon begins to fade and becomes increasingly mismatched with a few years of age.
 By utilizing a strip of the actual roof material, ColorGard perfectly matches the roof—forever!